enginestein/Sigmathly/README.md

 **The first ever advanced mathematical framework for all types of assembly languages**

+You can use Sigmathly in following assemblies:

+- ARM
+- MIPS
+- PowerPC
+- SPARC
+- RISC-V
+- Z80
+- 6502
+- AVR
+- PIC
+- 68k

 # Why use Sigmathly?

 Introducing Sigmathly: Revolutionizing Mathematics in Assembly Programming!